 Recognize the Signs of an Asset Bubble

 An asset bubble is when the price of an asset, such as housing, stocks or gold, become over-inflated.
 Prices rise quickly over a short period.
 They are not supported by an underlying demand for the product itself.
 It's a bubble when investors bid up the price beyond any real sustainable value.
 These price spikes often occur when investors all flock to a particular asset class, such as the stock market, real estate or commodities.
 Such a bubble is also called asset inflation.

 The second biggest cause is demand-pull inflation.
 That's when an asset class suddenly becomes popular.
 As asset prices rise, everyone wants to get in on the profits.
 But the consumer price index does not always accurately capture this form of inflation.
-Therefore, policy-makers overlook it.
+So policy-makers overlook it.

 Third, a supply shortage will aggravate an asset bubble.
 That's when investors think that there is not enough of the asset to go around.
 They panic and start buying more before it runs out.

 2005 - Housing.
 An asset bubble occurred in real estate in 2005.
 Credit default swaps insured derivatives such as mortgage-backed securities.
 Hedge fund managers created a huge demand for these supposedly risk-free securities.
 That created demand for the mortgages that backed them.